kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 $$\sum_{i \in S} x_i w_i \ge W$$

 We'll call this the *Inverse Knapsack Problem*.
-To recall, the *Knapsack Problem* costist of maximizing the value of a set of items with totsl weight not exceeding $W$, which can be modelled as integer linear programming:
+To recall, the *Knapsack Problem* consist of maximizing the value of a set of items with total weight not exceeding $W$, which can be modelled as integer linear programming:

 $$\max \sum_{i \in S} x_i c_i$$